How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Step 2

-However, if you plan to install this distribution on computers in locations with a slow Internet connection or no infrastructure, we recommend that you download the Complete ISO image, which includes all software and packages.
+However, suppose you plan to install this distribution on computers in locations with a slow Internet connection or no infrastructure.
+In that case, we recommend that you download the Complete ISO image, which includes all software and packages.

 Click the Getting Debian link under the Other Installers title to download the installation media for systems without an internet connection.